Electronic voting in Belgium: Reported problems

 In the elections on 18 May 2003 there was an electronic voting problem reported in Schaerbeek where MARIA (a political party) got 4096 extra votes.
 The error was only detected because the party had more preferential votes than their own list which is impossible in the voting system.
 The official explanation was "the spontaneous creation of a bit at the position 13 in the memory of the computer".

 One explanation for the error was a single-event upset caused by a cosmic ray, which the voting system did not protect against.

 Furthermore, a sourcecode analysis of the Digivote system in 2004 found several obvious errors with the security of the encryption keys, leaking of sensitive information, and lack of defensive secure coding practices.
 The voting system was also found to be vulnerable to a limited replay attack.

-Note that DigiVote is a trade name owned by German-based company Brähler ICS Konferenztecknik AG (also spelt Brahler and Braehler in non German speaking regions) which manufactures battery powered radio audience response voting units for use in meetings and should not be confused with the Digivote ballot system used in Belgium.
+(Note: Note that DigiVote is a trade name owned by German-based company Brähler ICS Konferenztecknik AG (also spelt Brahler and Braehler in non German speaking regions) which manufactures battery powered radio audience response voting units for use in meetings and should not be confused with the Digivote ballot system used in Belgium.)